conal/paper-2021-language-derivatives/To do.md

 ## To do

-*   Point to the GitHub repo in the non-ACM version of the paper.
 *   Rework abstract now that I've moved the predicate generalization toward the end of the paper.
 *   Maybe further highlight the specific differences between the ν-δ lemmas and Brzozowski's original versions (imitated AFAICT by related work).
 *   Conclusions and future work.